microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 > Can you guess why we aren't able to find the **MapLocationFinder** class?

 The **MapLocationFinder** class is part of the Universal Windows Platform.
 Our application, instead, is a WPF application built on top of the .NET Framework.
-Thanks to the Windows Community Toolkit we have access to some wrappers to the modern controls, but still we don't have access to all the APIs and features exposed by the Universal Windows Platform.
+Thanks to the Windows Community Toolkit we have access to wrappers for some modern controls, but still we don't have access to all the APIs and features exposed by the Universal Windows Platform.
 In the next exercise we're going to enhance our application so that we can use APIs from the Universal Windows Platform without rewriting it from scratch, thanks to a technology called Desktop Bridge.

-___
-## Exercise 2 - Integrate the Universal Windows Platform
-In this exercise we're going to make the **MapControl** we have added in the previous exercise more useful, by actually using it to display the location where the expense happened.
-However, as we have discovered at the end of the previous exercise, we first need to integrate the Universal Windows Platform in our application since the **MapLocationFinder** class, which can convert the address we have into a coordinate, is part of it.
+In the next tasks we're going to make the **MapControl** we have added more useful, by actually displaying the location where the expense happened.
+However, as we have discovered at the end of the previous task, we first need to integrate the Universal Windows Platform in our application since the **MapLocationFinder** class, which can convert the address we have into a coordinate, is part of it.

-### Task 1 - Package the application with the Desktop Bridge
+### Task 2 - Package the application with the Desktop Bridge

 Before doing this, we need to introduce the Desktop Bridge.
 Thanks to this technology, we can package our WPF application using the same format of the Universal Windows Platform, which is MSIX (formerly known as AppX, for versions of Windows 10 prior to 1809).
 Once the application is packaged, it gets an identity, which we'll allow us to integrate the Universal Windows Platform and use most of the available APIs without having to rewrite our WPF application from scratch.